 One way to hear about the student experience at a college is to watch videos on YouTube.
 Many channels are run by students attending a particular college

 One playlist I found helpful was “73 Questions with a University Student.”
 The videos, which are filmed as a student walks across their campus, gave me a feel for what the average student at each school is like.

 Even if a school your child is looking at hasn’t been covered by a 73 Questions episode, I guarantee you can still find other videos and channels on YouTube dedicated to their dream schools.
 Some of these channels have videos where students share the essays that got them accepted or tips for standing out on that school’s application.
 While I wouldn’t get caught up in their specific high school extracurriculars or scores, hearing about the things their school looks for can help your child better craft their application.

 Talking with Current Students

-If applying to colleges during the pandemic taught me anything, it’s that more people are willing to talk to people who politely reach out than I expected.
+I was surprised to discover that more people are willing to talk to people who politely reach out than I expected.

-Knowing I wouldn’t be able to visit most schools in person, I began to search for students online with whom I could talk.
+Knowing I wouldn’t be able to visit every school in person, I began to search for students online with whom I could talk.
 Initially, I reached out to my college counselor to see if she knew any alumni who were willing to talk.
 She gave me their emails, and I sent out an introductory message.

 For other schools, I went to LinkedIn and searched for my high school.
 From there, I went to the alumni tab and searched for the names of specific colleges.
 This is also a helpful tool for seeing the types of jobs people with certain majors get after attending different schools.